Harrison station (PATH)

-The Harrison station is a station on the PATH system.
+Harrison station is a station on the PATH system.
 Located on Frank E. Rodgers Boulevard (County Route 697) between I-280 and the Passaic River in Harrison, New Jersey, it is served by the Newark–World Trade Center line at all times.
 The station's two side platforms are on the outside of the Northeast Corridor's three tracks.

 The station opened in 1911 as part of the extension of the Hudson and Manhattan Railroad to Newark–Park Place, and was relocated in 1937.
 It was rebuilt in the late 2010s and early 2020s.

 History

 On November 26, 1911, the Hudson and Manhattan Railroad (H&M) began running from Manhattan Transfer to Newark–Park Place, stopping at Harrison station at the intersection of Fourth Street (now Frank E. Rodgers Boulevard South) and New Jersey Railroad Avenue, three blocks north of the present station.
 The H&M used an elevated right-of-way above the Pennsylvania Railroad's Center Street Branch.

 The station moved to a new location on June 20, 1937, when the H&M was realigned southward from Park Place to Newark Penn Station.

 Both Harrison stations were part of a joint operation of the PRR and the H&M under the legal name "Joint Service Electric Railroad", which required a separate or surcharge fare.
 Beside H&M service, Harrison also served the PRR-owned New York and Long Branch Railroad line, which was partially owned by the Central Railroad of New Jersey south of Perth Amboy, and ran as far east as Exchange Place Terminal in Jersey City.
 Hudson and Manhattan Railroad was bought by the Port Authority of New York and New Jersey in 1962 and renamed Port Authority Trans-Hudson, but the 1937-built H&M/PRR depot remained intact.